 - Proximity targeting

 Do you have a physical location you want people to visit?
 Consider using proximity targeting as market segmentation.
 You basically segment users based on their location and how close they are to you.
-This lets you focus more of your advertising budget toward consumers near your physical location and set up tiers allow you to spend less on marketing to those who are further away.
-This helps effectively reach your target audience while keeping costs down.
+This lets you focus more of your advertising budget toward consumers near your physical location and set up tiers that allow you to spend less on marketing to those who are further away.
+This helps you effectively reach your target audience while keeping costs down.

 According to recent statistics, 77% of email marketing ROI comes from segmented, targeted campaigns.
 Dividing up an audience into groups with similar characteristics is a great way to find email marketing opportunities, solve problems, and make sure each newsletter gets sent to the right audience members.

 Many businesses still think it’s okay for all their subscribers to receive the same content.
 They just have one big list but nearly half of those who subscribe to their newsletter end up trashing their emails.
 Don’t make the same mistake.